ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-pokescript02/bw_b2w2-pokescript02.md

 :::

 After getting the save file loaded, let's get back into our CTRMap project and head to Zone 430 using the Zone Loader.
-Now that we're in Zone 430, let's add another NPC just like how we did in the [first part](/generation-v/guides/bw_b2w2-pokescript01/bw_b2w2-pokescript01.md) and place it at X 12, Z 4 and have it face to the west like so.
+Now that we're in Zone 430, let's add another NPC just like how we did in the [first part](/generation-v/guides/bw_b2w2-pokescript01/bw_b2w2-pokescript01.md) and place it at `(x: 12, z: 4)` and have it face to the west like so.

 ![We have placed our Janitor NPC in front of the fridge in the kitchen](resources/in_rival_house01.png)

 :::note

-In this case, I have set the `Model No.` field to 69 (😳) to be a Janitor in order to match the Trainer party we will be using later in this guide.
+In this case, I have set the `Model No.` field to 69 to be a Janitor in order to match the Trainer party we will be using later in this guide.

 :::